k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: tortle monsters aren't supposed to be able to wear boots
 - Fix: monsters weren't recognizing certain existing extrinsics when evaluating items to wear
+- Fix: change description of helm of brilliance